alexanderbatanov/safepay/README.md

 ## Architecture

-One of my objectives was to make architecture flexible by decoupling streaming and batch jobs, so that they can evolve independently.
-In the current implementation the jobs are not aware of each other and communicate via the database only.
+My other objective was to make solution architecture flexible by decoupling streaming and batch processing.
+Independent components are easier to evolve.
+SafePay jobs communicate via the database.
 The streaming job ("process_transactions.py") evaluates if Parties are blacklisted, marks up transaction records, and dumps them into a table.
-At each iteration the batch job ("calculate_stat.py") extracts one day worth of transactions (using UTC datetime stamps), compares new and old transaction volumes, and decides if Parties have to be blacklisted according to the rules specified above.
+The batch job ("calculate_stat.py") at each iteration filters out one day transaction window, compares transaction volumes, and blacklist Parties based on the rules above.

 ![Data Model](diagrams/data_flow.png)

-My initial data model had a single Party statistics table and two separate tables for approved and denied transactions (the latter would be reviewed by compliance team).
-Transaction tables were sorted on datetime stamps.
-This approach was changed to the current model to speed up database writes.
-Approved and denied transactions records can be split by and sorted by a batch job.
-Calculating senders and receivers statistics independently can be parallelized.
-Note that it is still may be worth while building a single "short" table of all blacklisted parties and bringing it into Spark Streaming memory for each micro-batch processed.
-This type of Party data aggregation was running the longest, since it requires finding uniques in a joined list of Senders and Receivers.
+I had to re-factor my initial data model with a single Party statistics table and two separate tables for approved and denied transactions.
+Sorted transactions order in Cassandra was removed to speed up database writes.
+Sorting, as well as separating approved and denied transactions, can be achieved by a batch job.

+ Separating Sender and Receiver statistics calculation also made sense from a performance perspective.
+Aggregating Party data into a single table ran the longest.
+This could still be done, but for blacklisted flag only.
+Such "short" table can be brought in and persisted in the streaming worker nodes memory as a dataframe.

 ## Results

-Quick performance evaluation revealed that database access appears to be the bottleneck.
-Since most parties do not conduct transactions at high frequency, Cassandra reads would most likely result in disk access as opposed to in-memory cache.
-Current throughput is less then 1000 transactions/second.
-It increases 3 times if database access is removed from the equation.
+Quick performance evaluation revealed that database access is the bottleneck.
+Current SafePay throughput is about 900 transactions/second.
+If database access is removed, it increases 3 times.

+Since most parties do not conduct transactions at high frequency, Cassandra reads are likely to hit the disk.
+Persisted dataframe approach described above could help solve this problem.

-It is worth noting that using Spark dataframes for database access (both reads and writes) proved to be more performant compared to using prepared statements.
-This is probably due to the fact that Spark is managing database connection pool.
-Using immutable dataframes for updates and inserts required a trick.
-Temporary columns were added to dataframes to store calculation results, and then renamed according to database schema (original columns had to be dropped).
+Using Spark dataframes to access Cassandra proved to be more performant then prepared statements.
+With dataframes Spark is managing database connection pool.
+A trick was required to update Cassandra with immutable dataframes - temporary columns were added, calculated and renamed to match database schema.

-Venmo data was replayed at about x200 speed (7 min for one day's worth of transactions).
-This made it difficlt to schedule the batch job using crontab.
-If it would get ahead of the streaming job, its time window would only be partially filled with transactions, or even empty.
-If it would lag behind, not all non-compliant Parties would be blacklisted in time.
-In production environment coordination between streaming and batch jobs would be required.
-Both can be wrapped in APIs that expose their processing state.
-In general, to reduce the possibility of non-compliant transactions getting through, time windows of streaming and batch jobs should be brought closer.
-On the streaming side this can be achieved with Spark Stateful Stream Processing which will require more memory on worker nodes.
-On the batch side running more batches in parallel more frequently (i.e. scaling out) could provide the solution.
+Coordinating batch and streaming jobs presented and interesting challenge.
+Since Venmo data was replayed at about x200 speed (7 mins to push through one day of transactions), batch could potentially get ahead of streaming, and vice versa.
+If batch steps ahead faster, it will not have data in its' time window to process.
+One potential solution in a production environment would be to wrap jobs in APIs that expose processing state.
+Technologies such as [Airflow](https://airflow.apache.org/) could provide job coordination as well.

+In general, to reduce possibility of non-compliant transactions getting through, time windows of streaming and batch jobs should be brought closer.
+Streaming window can be extended with Spark Stateful Stream Processing (which may require additional memory on worker nodes).
+Batches can run more frequently by scaling out Spark.